elusivecodes/FrostCore/README.md

 Get the computed bounding rectangle of the first element.

 - `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
-- `offset` is a boolean indicating whether the rectangle should be offset from the top left of the document, and will default to false.
+- `offset` is a boolean indicating whether the rectangle should be offset from the top left of the document, and will default to *false*.

 ```
 const rect = core.rect(nodes, offset);